 The following things should be kept in mind at the time of making an application under the NREGA scheme:

 - Applicants should make their applications either as written statements or orally to a Ward member, Gram Panchayat.
-Program Office and any State Government official.
-The application can be done through telephone, the Interactive Voice Response System, mobile, website, call centre or via a kiosk set-up, as per State Government authorisation.
+The application can be made through telephone, the Interactive Voice Response System, mobile, website, call centre or via a kiosk set-up, as per the State Government authorisation.

-- If the application has been made in writing, then certain details like the Job Card registration number, date from when the work is required and the number of days of work required.
-Applicants can submit a handwritten written application or a printed proforma, which can be got free of charge from the Gram Panchayat.
+- If the application is in written form, the applicant must provide specific details like the Job Card registration number, date from when the work is required, and the number of days of work required.
+Applicants can submit a handwritten application or a printed proforma, which can be collected free from the Gram Panchayat.

 - Gram Panchayats have to designate ward members, school teachers, Self-help groups, Anganwadi workers, village-level revenue functionaries, Mahatma Gandhi NREGA Labour Groups and Common Service Centres (CSCs) to receive work applications on a regular basis to assess demand.

-- Rural workers have to be available at the Gram Panchayat Office when they apply for employment.
-The Gram Rojgar Sahayak will record all the details regarding employment.
+- Rural workers have to be available at the Gram Panchayat Office when they apply for the employment.
+The Gram Rojgar Sahayak will record all the details regarding the employment.

 - Advance work applications can be made, and the Government has also made provisions for multiple applications to be done by a single individual.
 The applicant must ensure that the multiple work period must not overlap.
 Individuals can also make a single application for multiple periods across the year, when employment is being sought.

 - Rural workers also have the provision of making joint applications with the inclusion of several applicants.
 This can be done through NGOs and other authorised entities or by themselves.